Finolex Industries Ltd.

-In our opinion and to the best of our informationand according to the explanations given to us the aforesaid Standalone FinancialStatements give the information required by the Companies Act 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2020 its profit and other comprehensive income its changes in equity and its cashflows for the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone Ind AS Financial Statements give theinformation required by the Companies Act 2013 as amended (the Act') in themanner so required and give a true and fair view in conformity with accounting principlesgenerally accepted in India of the standalone state of affairs of the Company as at March31 2021 and its standalone profit (including Other Comprehensive Income) standalonechanges in equity and its standalone cash flows for the year ended on that date.

 Basis for Opinion

 We conducted our audit of standalone IndAS financial statementsin accordance with the Standards on Auditing (SAs) as specified under section 143(10) ofthe Act.
-Our responsibilities under those Standards are further described in theAuditor's Responsibilities for the Audit of the Standalone Financial Statements section of ourreport.
-We are independent of the Company in accordancewith the Code of Ethics issued bythe Institute of Chartered Accountants of India togetherwith the ethical requirements that are relevant to our audit of the standalone Ind ASFinancial Statements under the provisions of the Act and the Rules thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements and theCode of Ethics.
+Our responsibilities under those Standards are further described in theAuditor's Responsibilities for the Audit of the Standalone Ind AS FinancialStatements' section of our report.
+We are independent of the Company in accordancewith the Code of Ethics issued by the Institute of Chartered Accountants of India togetherwith the ethical requirements that are relevant to our audit of the standalone Ind ASFinancial Statements under the provisions of the Act and the Rules thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements and theCode of Ethics.
 We believe that the audit evidence we have obtained is sufficient andappropriate to provide a basis for our audit opinion on the standalone Ind AS FinancialStatements.

 Key Audit Matters